Prathik0300/Voting_DAPP/README.md

 # Voting DAPP

 This is a Fully Decentralised Voting Web Application.
+I have used Remix IDE to compile the solidity smart contracts.

 ## Languages Used